Zedster82/WPF-Apps/README.md

-# WPF-Apps
+## WPF-Apps
-this is a test to committ a change
+This is a repository to show my knowledge of WPF